 EmsgN(error-code, level, message, arg1, ...)
-As with debug messages, you must explicitly code the of arguments to be substituted in the message. error-code indicates the severity or class of error, and it may be one of the following:
+As with debug messages, you must explicitly code the of arguments to be substituted in the message.
+Error-code indicates the severity or class of error, and it may be one of the following (See table 1.1 on the facing page:

-M_ABORT Causes the daemon to immediately abort.
+Code Meaning M_ABORT Causes the daemon to immediately abort.
 This should be used only in extreme cases.
 It attempts to produce a traceback.
 M_ERROR_TERM Causes the daemon to immediately terminate.
 This should be used only in extreme cases.
 It does not produce a traceback.
-M_FATAL Causes the daemon to terminate the current job, but the daemon keeps running M_ERROR Reports the error.
-The daemon and the job con- tinue running M_WARNING Reports an warning message.
-The daemon and the job continue running M_INFO Reports an informational message.
+M_FATAL Causes the daemon to terminate the current job, but the daemon keeps running.
+M_ERROR Reports the error.
+The daemon and the job continue running.
+Continues on the following page 16/146 Bacula Community Edition v.11.0.6 (10 March 2022)